diantyapitaloka/Principal-Component-Analysis/README.md

 - Running PCA on unscaled data corresponds to finding the eigenvectors of the Covariance Matrix.
 Running PCA on standardized data ($z$-score normalized) is equivalent to finding the eigenvectors of the Correlation Matrix.
 This distinction dictates whether features with inherently higher physical scales dominate the outcome.
 - PCA allows you to project your compressed, low-dimensional data back into its original high-dimensional space.
 While you won't recover the exact original values (due to dropping low-variance components), you get a smooth, noise-reduced approximation.
 This property makes PCA useful for image compression and signal denoising.
 - To decide how many components to keep, practitioners often plot the eigenvalues (or explained variance ratio) against the component numbers on a Scree Plot.
 The point where the plot sharply bends downward (the "elbow") reveals the cutoff point where adding more components yields diminishing returns in explained variance.
+- High correlation between input attributes (multicollinearity) can cause algorithms like Linear or Logistic Regression to become numerically unstable with unreliable coefficient estimates.
+Because all principal components are strictly orthogonal (uncorrelated), passing them into downstream models completely eliminates multicollinearity issues.

 ![image](https://github.com/diantyapitaloka/Principal-Analysis/assets/147487436/1729ddb9-bb3c-45ac-b526-5c6048b1a30a)